 How to Legally Get Married in Norway

-As you plan your elopement in Norway, decide if you’ll host your legal ceremony here, or if the country will serve as the location of your symbolic union.
+As you plan to elope in Norway, decide if you’ll host your legal ceremony here, or if the country will serve as the location of your symbolic union.
 If both you and your partner are citizens of Norway, there are just a few simple steps to tie the knot.
 However, non-citizens need to go through a different process that takes a little extra planning ahead of time.

 If You Live in Norway